awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-delegate-sender-tasks-information.md

 1. In the navigation pane, choose **Users**\.

 1. In the list of users, choose the user name\.
 The **Summary** section displays the ARN\.
-The ARN will resemble the following example: *arn:aws:iam::123456789012:user/John*\.
+The ARN resembles the following example: *arn:aws:iam::123456789012:user/John*\.